 4.)
 Applicants must complete the JFK Need Analysis Form .
 This form is used to determine the financial need of each applicant in an effort to provide financial support to the most in need individuals.

 *Please note: To be considered for the award, applicants must be academically admitted at Shippensburg University and be able to provide the necessary financial support in which to be issued a Form I-20.
 The JFK Scholarship can be utilized to assist a student with being issued a Form I-20 but it cannot be the student’s sole means of financial support.

 Terms of JFK Scholarship

-JFK Scholarship recipients must live on campus and have a meal plan for the duration of their first academic year at Shippensburg University.
+JFK Scholarship recipients must live on campus if mandated by the official University Housing Policy at Shippensburg University.
 They must also maintain adequate health insurance throughout the year as dictated by the International Programs Office.
 Recipients are obligated to follow all regulations mandated by the Department of Homeland Security as dictated by their F-1 student visa status.
 Failure to maintain status will result in termination of the JFK Award.
 JFK Scholarship recipients are also obligated to actively participate in the International Student Organization (ISO) and accept other requests to speak or share information about their country of origin/cultural background.

 Amount of Award

 International students are charged the out of state tuition rate.
 The JFK Scholarship allows recipients to pay tuition at an in-state tuition rate.
 The approximate savings is $9,700 per academic year which is determined by the rate of tuition as set by the Board of Governors.